catalpa-cl/handwritten-shortanswer-scoring/README.md

 This database may be used for non-commercial research purpose only.
 If you publish material based on this database - please refer to the following paper:

-Christian Gold and Torsten Zesch.
+> Christian Gold and Torsten Zesch.
 2020.
 Exploring the Impact of Handwriting Recognition on the Automated Scoring of Handwritten Student Answers.
-ICFHR. to be published.
+International Conference on Frontiers in Handwriting Recognition (ICFHR).

 ## Handwritten Dataset
 The latest version of the dataset can be downloaded [here](https://www.ltl.uni-due.de/content/6-software/handwritten-asap-sas-v1.zip).